iambitttu/Credit-Card-Fraud-Detection/README.md

-# Credit Card Fraud Detection Documentation
+# Credit Card Fraud Detection

 ## Introduction
 Credit card fraud is a significant concern for credit card companies and customers alike.
 Detecting fraudulent transactions is crucial to prevent customers from being charged for unauthorized purchases.
 In this documentation, we will explore a dataset containing credit card transactions made by European cardholders in September 2013.
 The dataset is highly unbalanced, with a small percentage of transactions being fraudulent.
 The goal is to develop a model that can accurately identify fraudulent transactions based on the available features.